-- 1. Submit documentation of a disability through Accommodate and provide information of the dog's function, (i.e., what work or tasks the animal has been trained to perform). - 2.
-Provide evidence that the animal has had recent vaccinations. - a.
-Ensure that the animal is properly groomed, - b. must attend to the animals toileting needs, and - c. must be kept under control by a harness, leash, or other tether. - 3.
-Students with service animals are requested to advise the DSO of the use of the service animals so that faculty can be advised that the service animal will be present in the class.
+- 1. Submit documentation of a disability through ACCOMMODATE and provide information of the dog's function, (i.e., what work or tasks the animal has been trained to perform). - 2.
+Provide evidence that the animal has had recent vaccinations. - 3.
+Ensure that the animal is properly groomed, - 4.
+Attend to the animals' toileting needs - 5.
+Is controlled by a harness, leash, or other tether. - 6.
+Advise Accessibility Services of the use of the service animals so that faculty can be advised that the service animal will be present in the class.

-- 1. The DSO will conduct an individualized assessment to determine whether the presence of the animal on campus is appropriate, review the student's responsibilities, and have a counselor meet with the student regarding the need for services. - 2.
-DSO will collect proof that the animal has current vaccinations.
+- 1. Accessibility Services will conduct an individualized assessment to determine whether the presence of the animal on campus is appropriate, review the student's responsibilities, and have a Counselor meet with the student regarding the need for services. - 2.
+Accessibility Services will collect proof that the animal has current vaccinations.